EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 * (optional) Install and activate [Redirection](https://wordpress.org/plugins/redirection/) plugin to ensure old links continue to work.
 * (optional) Install and activate and [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/) plugin.

-1. Edit `bbPress-Invision-v4-Converter.php` line 13 to add the source server uploads url for file import.
-If the old forum is offline, copy its uploads folder somewhere http accessible and use that path.
+1. Install the plugin files into `wp-content/plugins/bbPress-Invision-v4-Converter/` and activate.
-2. Install the plugin files into `wp-content/plugins/bbPress-Invision-v4-Converter/` and activate.
+4. Navigate to WordPress Admin Dashboard / Tools / Forums / Import Forums (at `wp-admin/tools.php?page=bbp-converter`).
-3. Navigate to WordPress Admin Dashboard / Tools / Forums / Import Forums (at `wp-admin/tools.php?page=bbp-converter`).
+4. Fill in the source database details as usual with every bbPress converter.
-4. Fill in the source database details and hit `Start`.
+5. Fill in the `Original Invision Forum URL` and `Invision Files Source URL`.
-5. Manually set your forum titles and descriptions.
+6. Press Start. (and be patient).

 This plugin must remain active in order for users' Invision passwords to continue to work with WordPress (each user needs to log in once for the password to be saved natively).

 ## Completed

 * Users: passwords, roles, avatars (if [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/) active), banning.
-* Forums: importing*.
+* Forums: importing.
 * Topics: importing, unapproving, closing.
 * Super-stickies (announcements): importing, unapproving.
 * Replies: importing, unapproving, emoticons, images.